 Upgrading EI Sickness Benefits

 To be effective and comparable to private short-term disability programs, the EI Sickness Benefits Program would require enhancements.
-First, expanding it to 26 weeks and covering up to 70% of basic income would bring peace of mind to ill and injured individuals.
-We could fund this with a small increase in EI insurance premiums.
-In fact, employers would find the increased premiums for a national short-term disability insurance plan much cheaper than equivalent private insurance plans.
+The Liberal Government promised to expand it to 26 weeks in the 2019 election.
+However, also increasing coverage to 70% of basic income would bring peace of mind to ill and injured individuals.
+We could fund this with a small increase to EI premiums that would encourage employers to ditch more expensive private plans, keeping their costs under control.

 Employers could continue to offer their employees private plans for long-term disability or top-ups to the national short-term disability insurance plan.
 We would have no reason to change present laws that require employers to return employees to comparable work after recovery.
 These laws would, in fact, carry more weight than they presently do.
 If employees had proper financial alternatives for time to recover fully, they would not require as many workplace accommodations.

 Also, governments would find long-term savings in health and social programs because ultimately, fewer people would suffer health complications from returning to work prematurely from an illness.